GoogleCloudPlatform/webapp2/docs/guide/routing.rst

 route defines a group, so the handler will receive the matched value when the route matches (one or more digits in this case).

+Important note: If the route includes a regex group, all handler methods that receive requests from that route must include a parameter for the positional arguments; otherwise the application will attempt to pass an argument to the handler with no matching parameter and an exception will occur.

 The `handler` part is a callable as explained in :ref:`guide.handlers`, and can also be a string in dotted notation to be lazily imported when needed (see explanation below in :ref:`Lazy Handlers <guide.routing.lazy-handlers>`).